Seif-Yasser-Ahmed/Connect4-Game-Agent/README.md

 - A **Classic Agent** that follows a simple heuristic to make moves.
 - A **Heuristic Agent** using a one-step lookahead strategy.
 - A **Minimax Agent** that applies the Minimax algorithm with depth-limited search.
-- An **Alpha-Beta Pruning Agent** that optimizes Minimax by pruning unnecessary branches.

 These agents are designed to play the Connect4 game within the Kaggle environment.